Spin Dynamics in van der Waals Magnetic Systems: Optical excitation and detection of magnetization dynamics

-The magnetization dynamics in CrI$_3$ have been studied using an ultrafast optical pump/magneto-optical Kerr probe technique ~\cite{zhang2020gate}.
-Figure \ref{PP}e shows the time evolution of the pump-induced Kerr rotation of bilayer CrI$_3$ under in-plane magnetic field in the range 0 -- 6 T. For all the fields, the MOKE signal shows a sudden change at time zero, followed by an exponential decay on the scale of tens to hundreds of picoseconds.
+Besides the thermalization effect, the pump-induced magnetization dynamics can be realized through exciton dissociation and charge transfer.
+In a bilayer CrI$_3$–monolayer WSe$_2$ heterostructure with type-II band alignment, the optical pumping generates exciton in \ce{WSe2}, followed by ultrafast exciton dissociation and charge transfer at the interface.
+This process leads to an impulsive perturbation to the magnetic interactions in \ce{CrI3} by the hot carriers ~\cite{zhang2020gate}.
+The magnetization dynamics in CrI$_3$ has been studied using an ultrafast optical pump/magneto-optical Kerr probe technique ~\cite{zhang2020gate}.
+Figure \ref{PP}e shows the time evolution of the pump-induced Kerr rotation of bilayer CrI$_3$ under an in-plane magnetic field in the range 0-6 T. For all the fields, the MOKE signal shows a sudden change at time zero, followed by an exponential decay on the scale of tens to hundreds of picoseconds.
 This reflects the incoherent demagnetization process, in which the magnetic order is disturbed instantaneously by the pump pulse and slowly goes back to equilibrium.
 The frequency of the oscillations can be extracted by fast Fourier transform (FFT, see Fig. \ref{PP}f) of the time traces after subtraction of the exponentially decaying demagnetization dynamics.
-As shown in Fig. \ref{PP}g, a high-energy ($\omega_h$) and a low-energy ($\omega_l$) mode are identified, which are attributed to the two spin-wave eigenmodes (see inset) associated with the antiferromagnetic bilayer.
+As shown in Fig. \ref{PP}g, a high-energy ($\omega_h$) and a low-energy ($\omega_l$) mode are identified, which are attributed to the two spin-wave eigenmodes (see inset of Fig. \ref{PP}i) associated with the antiferromagnetic bilayer.
 Below about 3.3 T, the two initially degenerate modes split.
 Although both modes soften with increasing field, $\omega_l$ drops nearly to zero frequency.
 Above 3.3 T, both modes show a linear increase in frequency with a slope equal to the electron gyromagnetic ratio ($\gamma/2 \pi$ = 28 GHz/T).
-The latter is a characteristic of ferromagnetic resonance in high fields and 3.3 T is a saturation field that required to fully align the magnetization in-plane.
+The latter is a characteristic of ferromagnetic resonance in high fields and 3.3 T is a saturation field that is required to fully align the magnetization in-plane.
 The field-dependence of the spin-wave dynamics can be fully modeled by the coupled LLG equations (see dashed lines in Fig. \ref{PP}g).
-The damping rate can be evaluated using ($2\pi/\omega\tau$), where $\tau$ is the spin-wave dephasing time.
+Here, the low-energy mode $\omega_l$ corresponds to the net moment oscillations along the applied field (the y axis).
+It drops to zero at the saturation field.
+The high-energy mode $\omega_h$ corresponds to the net moment oscillations in the x-z plane.
+Moreover, the damping rate can be evaluated using ($2\pi/\omega\tau$), where $\tau$ is the spin-wave dephasing time.
 As shown in Fig. \ref{PP}h, the damping is higher below and near saturation.
 In this regime, the mode frequencies are strongly dependent on internal magnetic interactions, which are sensitive to local inhomogeneity.
-It is worth noting that the sample is a bilayer CrI$_3$–monolayer WSe$_2$ heterostructure.
-The magnetic resonance involves exciton generation in WSe$_2$ by the optical pump, followed by ultrafast exciton dissociation and electron transfer at the CrI$_3$/WSe$_2$ interface, and an impulsive perturbation to the magnetic interactions in CrI$_3$ by the hot carriers.
-The spin-wave amplitude thus strongly depends on the pump wavelength.
+The exciton dissociation and charge transfer picture is further supported by the control experiment where the spin-wave amplitude strongly depends on the pump wavelength ~\cite{zhang2020gate}.
+In addition to the exciton physics, this vdW heterostructure exhibits excellent tunability.
+It has been shown in a dual-gate device that the spin wave frequency can be controlled by electrostatic gating ~\cite{zhang2020gate}.